 Affiliation: GEI Partners, Principal

-Dr. Steven B. Wolff is a principal at GEI Partners, a consulting firm that brings together leading academics and practitioners to help organizations improve their bottom line through breakthrough innovation and agility by creating engaged leaders and world-class collaboration throughout the organization.
-Prior to GEI Partners Steve worked at HayGroup where he conducted research and analysis related to various aspects of leadership and organizational effectiveness including emotional intelligence, organizational climate, and leadership.
+Dr. Steven B. Wolff is a principal at GEI Partners, a consulting firm that helps organizations improve collaboration and team effectiveness by building Group Emotional Intelligence.
+Prior to GEI Partners Steve worked at HayGroup where he conducted research and analysis related to leadership, organizational effectiveness, emotional intelligence, and organizational climate.

 Wolff, S. B. and Wohlberg, J. (2001).
 OB in Action: Cases and Exercises (6th edition).
 Boston: Houghton-Mifflin.